 Last year, independent research showed spirits generated £13bn for the economy and had an export value of £6 billion– making it the largest food and drink export.

-The number of distilleries in the UK has grown to 470 and the industry now supports 446,000 jobs across the UK.
+The number of distilleries in the UK has grown to 470 and the industry now supports hundreds of thousands of jobs across the UK.

 The spirit of entrepreneurship has led to the industry tripling in size in the last decade.
 As such, spirits duty receipts generated nearly £4bn for the Treasury – a year on year increase of more than 10%.